ampl/ampl.github.io/docs/source/index.rst

 ================

 AMPL is the most powerful and intuitive tool for developing and deploying complex optimization solutions in business & scientific applications.
-AMPL connects to most :ref:`open-source and commercial solvers <solvers>` and allows you to switch easily between them.
+AMPL connects to most :ref:`commercial and open-source solvers <solvers>` and allows you to switch easily between them.

-AMPL has :ref:`APIs <apis>` for several popular programming languages (e.g., :ref:`Python <apis_python>`, :ref:`R <apis_r>`, etc.) and it allows you to only model once in AMPL and interact with it using an API for a language you are familiar with.
+AMPL has :ref:`APIs <apis>` for several popular programming languages (e.g., :ref:`Python <apis_python>`, :ref:`R <apis_r>`, etc.) which allow you to only model once in AMPL and interact with it using an API for a language you are familiar with.

 |python| |rlang| |cpp| |csharp| |matlab| |java|